 For its first fifteen years of existence, TEAM Coalition was a program fully funded by NHTSA in cooperation with many sports and entertainment organizations and traffic safety supporters.
 The 1997 Annual Report for TEAM Coalition illustrates how the professional leagues supported TEAM Coalition and listed all seventeen TEAM members.
 Membership at that time translated into in-kind support including the use of league brands and high profile players in fan education materials, but no funding.

-- Eight organizations that are currently members:
+- Twenty one organizations are currently members:

 - IAVM (formerly IAAM)